unitymakesus/cphevents/wp-content/plugins/wc-abandoned-carts-by-small-fish-analytics/README.txt

 The plugin will do as much as possible to associate carts with users so you can see their email address for manual follow up and recovery.
 Even if the plugin can't associate the cart with an email address it will at least show the IP address of the cart on the data page.

 Each cart starts in the 'In Progress' state on the data page.
-If a shopper hasn't updated their cart for 15 minutes it will then show as 'Abandoned'.
+If a customer hasn't updated their cart for 15 minutes it will then show as 'Abandoned'.
 If the shopper comes back and later completes their cart it will change to 'Recovered' and be associated with the order.

 = Where Do I Get Support? =